skienzmatishun/rippreport/content/p/bayminette/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our investigation, state representatives handed a Mayor a massive holiday gift by signing off on a quarter-million-dollar real estate deal.
+Lease filings prove that legislators abandoned free county office space to line a fellow politician's pockets with public funds.
+Uncover the full truth behind this outrageous political hog trough before taxpayers pay the ultimate price.
 ---
 Christmas comes early to Bay Minette Mayor Bob Wills.
 Ole Bobby is pushing the envelope when it comes to in your face “self Dealing”, using his office for personal gain.
 Mayor Wills has an outstanding ethics complaint involving his office and personal gain.
 Then there is the Alabama Bar complaint hanging over his head.